 The Benedictine Sisters have always served the at-risk population in our community through Benedictine Education Assistance Community Outreach to Neighbors (B.E.A.C.O.N).
 Offering an affordable and accessible way to improve English literacy skills is the key to financial stability.

-We draw from a wide range of volunteers and skills to help meet the needs of ESOL (English for Speakers of Other Languages), ABE (Adult Basic Education), Citizenship, and pre-GED/GED learners.
-We accommodate an average of 350 students and 100 literacy volunteers per year, and anticipate steady growth.
-While the majority of our students are Latino, BEACON’s classes have included individuals from over 70 different countries – from Turkey to Togo, from Italy to Indonesia.
+We draw from a wide range of volunteers and skills to help meet the needs of ESOL (English for Speakers of Other Languages) and Citizenship.
+We accommodate an average of 400 students and 130 literacy volunteers per year, and anticipate steady growth.
+While the majority of our students are Latino, BEACON’s classes have included individuals from over 49 different countries annual – from Turkey to Togo, from Italy to Indonesia.

 Since our inception, we have served over 5,000 students.
 BEACON continues to expand core programs to reach out to an ever-growing immigrant population.
 Recent program expansion has included Citizenship preparation, conversation, computer literacy, financial literacy, and workforce development.